-motives, the moderately high correlation between the two series is expected.
+The comparison in Figure 2 reveals that the dynamics of OPU are most consistent with the OVX index.
+Since option prices are driven by both precautionary and speculative motives, the moderately high correlation between the two series is expected.
 The major distinction between the OPU and the OVX is that the OPU does not report any heightened uncertainty around 2011.
 Next, the lack of correlation with the EPU index and the GPR suggests that oil price uncertainty is highly different from economic policy uncertainty and geopolitical risk.
-Last, although oil price uncertainty correlates moderately with both stock market (VIX) and macroeconomic uncertainty in the US (JLN), there are still some notable differences.
-While the OPU detects spikes following the collapse of the OPEC in 1986 and the 1990/91 Persian Gulf War, these high-uncertainty events are not reported by the JLN index.
+Last, although oil price uncertainty correlates moderately with both stock market (VIX) and macroeconomic uncertainty in the United States (JLN), there are still some notable differences.
+While the OPU detects spikes following the collapse of the OPEC in 1986 and the 1990/1991 Persian Gulf War, these high-uncertainty events are not reported by the JLN index.
 The OPU does not pick up high uncertainty about the Dotcom crisis or the European Debt Crisis that are otherwise detected by the VIX since those events are more relevant to the stock exchange.
-In addition, neither the VIX nor the JLN macro uncertainty index detects any surge in oil uncertainty during 2000/02 and during 2015/16.
+In addition, neither the VIX nor the JLN macro uncertainty index detects any surge in oil uncertainty during 2000/2002 and during 2015/2016.
 Taken together, this suggests that the OPU index is able to pick up uncertainty events that are highly specific to the oil market.

-2.2 Examining the Role of Additional Predictors
+2.2 | Examining the role of additional predictors

 Another natural question is whether or not it is important to include additional predictive information when estimating the OPU.
-We consequently re-estimate the OPU index using potentially misspecified models in which we replace (2) with: (i) a constant conditional mean equation, i.e. $y{t+1} = \mu + \hat{\sigma}{t+1}\hat{\epsilon}{t+1}$, and (ii) autoregressive terms only, i.e. $y{t+1} = \phi(L)y_t + \hat{\sigma}{t+1}\hat{\epsilon}{t+1}$.
+We consequently re-estimate the OPU index using potentially misspecified models in which we replace (2) with (i) a constant conditional mean equation, that is, $y{t+1} = \mu + \hat{\sigma}{t+1}\hat{\epsilon}{t+1}$, and (ii) autoregressive terms only, that is, $y{t+1} = \phi(L)y_t + \hat{\sigma}{t+1}\hat{\epsilon}{t+1}$.
 A comparison of these models reveals how our measure of uncertainty are affected by the predictable variation in oil prices.
 The resulting indices are shown in Figure 3.
-We observe that there is a substantial predictable component in the selected oil price series.
-In particular, our OPU index is significantly lower than the misspecified measures of uncertainty in every peak, with the largest peak in the index coincides with the 1990/91 Persian Gulf War, as compared to the 2007/08 Great Recession.
-This suggests that an OPU with no predictors will not only overstate the degree of oil price uncertainty, but may also erroneously attribute oil price uncertainty to events that are not specific to the global market for crude oil.
+We observe that there is a substantial